This is one of the simplest blocks possible, consisting of four small units; two half square triangle units, and two four-square units

 And, this variation, in which the four square units are rotated so that the Light squares run down the diagonal, is known as Buckeye Beauty:

 This one was made as a cot quilt when a friend of mine at work who likes soft colours, had her first child, Henry.
 I needed to finish it quickly, so again used a simple grid design for the quilting – vertical & horizontal this time, and stitched by machine.
+There is a technique pack about Grid Quilting in my online shop if you would like to learn how to do this.

 Isn’t it amazing how many things can be done with one simple little block?
 The reason that it is so flexible is because it has a diagonal character, which changes as the block is rotated.
 Have a look at other quilts on the Wall Hangings page to see how this works with other blocks.